wmde/fundraising-banners-until-2022/README.md

 # Fundraising banners, webpack edition

-This is bundling all dependencies of WMDE fundraising banners with webpack.
+This project is bundling all assets and dependencies of WMDE fundraising banners with webpack.

 ## Installing dependencies
 To install all dependencies run: